whotookzakum/bapharia.com/src/routes/[...loc]/guides/equipment.md

 Additionally, a max Limit Break item can still be fed duplicate copies to transfer passives, plugs, and sockets.
 Since it is already max Limit Break, the success rate is 100%.

+An item that has been Limit Broken will only count as 1 copy if used as a material.

 <StickyNote type="tip">
     Attach Ability Plugs on your duplicate weapons and transfer them to your main weapon through Limit Break to avoid having to spend Plug Removal Tickets!
 </StickyNote>